Senators urge DOJ and BOP to use their authority under the First Step Act amid the coronavirus pandemic

 The senators also urged DOJ and BOP to immediately issue guidance requiring that the “extraordinary and compelling” circumstances for compassionate release be interpreted more broadly and clarify that such circumstances include vulnerability to COVID-19.
 The senators urged DOJ and BOP to use its authority under the FSA to quickly transfer to home confinement eligible nonviolent offenders who are at high risk for suffering complications from COVID-19.

-“[I]t is important that consistent with the law and taking into account public safety and health concerns, that the most vulnerable inmates are released or transferred to home confinement, if possible,” the senators wrote.
+“[I]t is important that consistent with the law and taking into account public safety and health concerns, that the most vulnerable inmates are released or transferred to home confinement, if possible,”

 Along with Durbin and Grassley, today’s letter was also signed by Senators Patrick Leahy (D-Vt.), Mike Lee (R-Utah), Amy Klobuchar (D-Minn.), Mike Crapo (R-Idaho), Sheldon Whitehouse (D-R.I.), Thom Tillis (R-N.C.), Richard Blumenthal (D-Conn.), Kevin Cramer (R-N.D.), Elizabeth Warren (D-Mass.), Mazie Hirono (D-Hawaii), Cory Booker (D-N.J.), and Kamala Harris (D-Calif.).

-Full text of the letter is available here and below:
+Full text of the letter is available

 March 23, 2020